-- Premature whitening or graying of the hair on your scalp, eyelashes, eyebrows or beard
+- Premature whitening or graying of the hair on your scalp, eyelashes, eyebrows or beard (usually before age 35)

-- Loss of color in the tissues that line the inside of your mouth (mucous membranes)
+- Loss of color in the tissues that line the inside of your mouth and nose (mucous membranes)

-- Loss of or change in color of the inner layer of your eye (retina)
+- Loss of or change in color of the inner layer of the eyeball (retina)

 When to see a doctor

-Here's some information to help you prepare for your appointment and to know what to expect from your doctor.
+Here's some information to help you prepare for your appointment.

 What you can do

-- Make a list of all medications, vitamins or supplements you're taking.
+- List any medications, vitamins and supplements you're taking.

 - What's the most likely cause of my symptoms?